fvanheer/Google-Analytics-API/README.md

 ```

 ### Deployment Options
-* Include the computations as a part of your ETL process (I use [KNIME](https://www.knime.com/)) - Include it as a step before writing the final customer lifetime table to your Data Warehouse.
+* Include the computations as a part of your ETL process (I use [KNIME](https://www.knime.com/))
+* This can also be run as a simple cron job on a daily or weekly basis depending on the structure of the data and the use case.

 ## Author